Unity-Technologies/ml-agents/docs/Migrating.md

   check the Installing for Development in the [Installation documentation](Installation.md).

-## Migrating from ML-Agents toolkit v0.6 to v0.7
+## Migrating from ML-Agents Toolkit v0.6 to v0.7

 ### Important Changes